Masterpiece Stories

 William Shakespeare, The Tempest, Act 1, Scene 2.

-Marta De La Iglesia Ramos is an undergraduate English philology student from Spain with a particular interest in Romanticism and Pre-Raphaelite era.
-Other interests include reading, writing and poetry.
-You can find out more about Marta at her Instagram.
+Marta De La Iglesia Ramos is an undergraduate English philology student from Spain with a particular interest in Romanticism and the Pre-Raphaelite era.
+Other interests include reading, writing, and poetry.
+You can find out more about Marta on her Instagram.

 Recommended